simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_05-01_jamf_terraform_basics.md

 }
 ```

-This resource will create a 'jamfpro_network_segment' with the unique identifier 'jamfpro_network_segment_001'.
+This resource will create a 'jamfpro_network_segment' with the unique identifier 'jamfpro_network_segment_example'.
 The network segment has multiple attributes that require configuring.
 You can see more details on the full requirements on the registry page below.
 The main requirements are name, starting address and ending address.

-Once you apply this run, the network segment will be created in the linked Jamf Pro tenant.

 You can see more about network segments on this [Terraform Registry](https://registry.terraform.io/providers/deploymenttheory/jamfpro/latest/docs/resources/network_segment) webpage.

-#### Network Segments - Exercise 1 - Creating a Network Segment
+#### Network Segments - Exercise 1.3 - Creating a Network Segment

 In this exercise, you will create a network segment and push the change to your Jamf Pro server.

 Follow these steps to create the network segment:

-1. Create a new file in your project in the `/workload/terraform/jamfpro/` directory and name it `network_segments.tf`
+1. Create a new file in your project in your working directory and name it `network_segments.tf`
 2. Add in the network segment resource mentioned above and create a network segment.
 You can fill in the attributes with any IP range and give it a name.
-Following the schema, the only required fields are name, starting address and ending address, only use these fields.
+Following the schema, the only required fields are name, starting address and ending address, only use these fields
 3. Save the file
-4. Run your terraform and create the network segment by running the `terraform apply` command in the terminal in the `/workload/terraform/jamfpro` directory
+4. Run your terraform and create the network segment by running the `terraform plan` & `terraform apply` command in the terminal in the working directory
+5. Verify that the network segment has been created in your Jamf Pro tenant

 ### Configuring Self Service

-Self Service Customisation in Jamf will allow you to modify how your Self Service application looks and feels.
-The Self Service Application can be customised using the following resource:
+Configuring the Self Service Application is a setting that can only be configured one time.
+It cannot have multiple configurations.
+So when configuring this resource, you need to ensure that it is not configured elsewhere.
+It can be customised using the following resource:

 ```
 resource "jamfpro_self_service_settings" "example" {